-- There should be adequate strategic focus in all the sectors & territories of operation - We must derive synergistic advantage through collaboration and interaction among business units in related or complementary businesses - Each of the business units must have sufficient autonomy to function as a stand-alone organisation, while maintaining the Salam identity and upholding the corporate values the group is renowned for
+- There should be adequate strategic focus in all the sectors and territories of operation. - We must derive synergistic advantage through collaboration and interaction among business units in related or complementary businesses. - Each of the business units must have sufficient autonomy to function as a stand-alone organization, while maintaining the Salam identity and upholding the corporate values the group is renowned for.

-In order to achieve these, we have been carefully restructuring our organisation, while ensuring that such changes are managed and implemented successfully.
-Some of the key aspects of this restructuring are:
+In order to achieve these, we have been carefully restructuring our organization, while ensuring that such changes are managed and implemented successfully.
+Key aspects of this restructuring include:

-- Logical grouping of the operational business units into four broad sectors, viz, Salam Oil and Gas, Salam Contracting, Salam Technology and Salam Retail Distribution and Hospitality, Salam Bounian- Real Estate - Appointment of Managing Directors for each of the sectors of operation, who will provide strategic direction to the business units under their purview
+- Logical grouping of the operational business units into five broad sectors: Salam Oil and Gas, Salam Contracting, Salam Technology, Salam Retail Distribution and Hospitality, and Salam Bounian - Real Estate. - Appointment of Managing Directors for each of the sectors of operation, who will provide strategic direction to the business units under their mandate. - Decentralization of Accounting and Personnel activities at business unit/divisions level, with the central Finance and HR departments continuing to provide strategic and policy directions. - The Centre will directly look after acquisition and management of profit generating assets, investment portfolio management and management of mega projects and joint ventures, besides the corporate support functions like Corporate Finance, Corporate Business Development, Corporate Legal Affairs, Corporate Development (Human Resources, Personnel, Marketing & Communications and Strategic Planning).

-- Decentralisation of Accounting & Personnel activity at Business Unit/Divisions level, with the central Finance & HR departments continuing to provide strategic & policy directions - The centre will directly look after acquisition and management of profit generating assets, investment portfolio management and management of mega projects and JVs, besides the corporate support functions like Corporate Finance, Corporate Business Development, Corporate Legal Affairs, Corporate Development (Human Resource, Personnel, Marketing & Communications and Strategic Planning)
+Our Diversified Investment Types

-Our Diversified Investments Types Investment in Operation
+Investment in Operation